myscreens.ca

 A multi-panel Fly Screen run reaches 16.4 feet, which covers most Toronto and Hamilton-area covered patios on one frame.
 Both the Habitat sun shade and the Fly Screens line carry a 100 mph wind rating.

-A small covered porch with one manual insect mesh on an 8-foot opening starts around $3,500.
-That's a one-day install, no motor, stock frame colour, single weave.
+A small covered porch with one manual insect mesh on a narrow opening sits at the entry end of the range.
+One-day install, no motor, stock frame colour, single weave.
 Good fit for a screened front porch on a Hamilton or Oshawa bungalow.

-A standard 12-foot covered patio with one motorized insect mesh, stock colour, and a wall switch runs $5,000 to $7,000 installed.
-This is the most common quote we write for homes in Burlington, Oakville, Mississauga, and Vaughan.
-The motor adds about $1,500 to $2,500 over the manual version.
-A wind sensor on the same opening adds another $300.
+A standard covered patio with one motorized insect mesh, stock colour, and a wall switch is the most common quote we see for homes in Burlington, Oakville, Mississauga, and Vaughan.
+Adding a motor over the manual baseline is a meaningful step up per opening, and most Ontario buyers in 2026 still pick motorized.

-A 30-foot covered patio with two or three openings tied together, motorized solar mesh on the sun side, motorized insect mesh on the bug side, a smart-home bridge, and a wind sensor runs $12,000 to $18,000.
+A wide covered patio with multiple openings tied together, motorized solar mesh on the sun side, motorized insect mesh on the bug side, a smart-home bridge, and a wind sensor sits at the top of the range.
 This is the cottage country and high-end suburb spec, common in Muskoka, Kawartha Lakes, and Prince Edward County builds.

 Driving distance plays a small role in the final number.
-Ontario sites within an hour of our southern hub get a flat install fee.
+Sites within reasonable range of our southern hub get a flat install fee.
 Cottage installs north of the GTA carry a small premium for travel and overnight scheduling.

 What drives the price of a retractable patio screen